-I placed my order for thirty Rangers; ten Rainbow Rangers, ten Black Rangers, and ten Gray Rangers.
+I placed my order for twenty Rangers; ten Rainbow Rangers and ten Gray Rangers.
 When I received my order, I started them off in the brooder as I have done with all of my other day-old chicks.

 Within the first couple of weeks I noticed a few differences:

 - They did not devour their starter feed like the White Cornish cross broilers do

 - They acted more like egg layer breeds

 - They didn’t seem to grow as quickly